Cycling in The Trossachs and around Loch Lomond

-The West Loch Lomond Cycle Path is one of the long-distance routes and starts nearby the train station in Balloch.
-It follows the West shores of Loch Lomond to Tarbet.
+The West Loch Lomond Cycle Path is one of the long-distance routes and starts near the train station in Balloch.
+It follows the West shore of Loch Lomond to Tarbet.
 Most of the way is traffic free.
 The path is suitable for cycling, walking as well as horse riding.

 On the way you pass beautiful villages such as Luss with its pretty streets.
 At Firkin Point you will cycle through ancient oak woods where you can spot some wildlife if you are lucky.

-As this route starts in Balloch, the National Park’s main gateway, it is very easy to get to the start of the route from Glasgow, Edinburgh or Stirling.
+As this route starts in Balloch, the National Park’s gateway town, it is very easy to get to the start of the route from Glasgow, Edinburgh or Stirling.
 The length of the West Loch Lomond Cycle path is 17 miles (27.2 km)

 The Sustrans National Cycle Route 7 is an excellent long distance cycle network allowing you to see the most stunning scenery of the Loch Lomond and the Trossachs.
 As it connects many towns and villages throughout the Park you can decide where you want to start and end your tour.
 For families or those who don’t want to cycle very long distances, the route can be broken up with stops at the picturesque villages or picnic areas.